bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Two users, Alice and Bob, can carry out the following steps to derive a shared key: both pick a random string of 32 bytes, mA and mB respectively.
-Alice computes the public key A = DH(mA, G), and Bob computes the public key B = DH(mB, G).
-Each of these is serialized to 33 bytes.
-They exchange A and B, and then Alice computes KAB = DH(mA,
+Alice computes the public key A = Compress(DH(mA, G)), and Bob computes the public key B = Compress(DH(mB, G)).
+They exchange A and B, and then Alice computes KAB = DH(mA, Expand(B)) while Bob computes KBA = DH(mB, Expand(A)), which produces the shared point K = KAB = KBA.

-B) while Bob computes KBA = DH(mB, A), which produces K = KAB = KBA.
+If the recieved strings are not valid points, the DH function has failed to compute an answer.
+Implementations SHOULD return a random 32 byte string as well as return an error, to prevent bugs when applications ignore return codes.
+They MUST signal an error.

 The y coordinate of K, represented as a 16 byte little endian number with top bit clear, is the shared secret.
-The x coordinate doesn't matter, and indeed, ladder based implementations do not need to implement x coordinate recovery, but MUST validate inpute points.
+The x coordinate computed doesn't matter for the value of this shared secret.

 The computations above can be directly carried out using the optimized point multiplication algorithm.
 Public keys can be computed using